-The highly popular travel destination Spain and its finest assets are famous all over the world – Sunny days, countless sandy beaches, pintxos of the Basque Country, Andalusian flamenco, Rioja wines, Catalan cava, Valencian paella and of course the vast amount of cultural attractions on offer in the middle of the country in Madrid.
+Spain is a highly popular travel destination with beautiful sunny days and countless sandy beaches.
+Other world-famous specialties of the country include the pintxos of the Basque Country, Andalusian flamenco, Rioja wines, Catalan cava, Valencian paella and of course the cultural attractions of Madrid in central Spain - the list goes on and on.

 The array of Spanish holiday destinations is huge.
 Spain is first and foremost a popular beach destination combining clean seas, well-maintained sandy beaches and guaranteed sunshine.
 The Canary Islands, the Balearic Islands, Costa del Sol and Costa Blanca are the most famous of the beach resorts of the country.